mrakgr/The-Spiral-Language/readme.md

 ```
 The above is roughly how the program would be unfolded after parsing, but before typing and partial evaluation.
 Modules are unfolded in a flattened manner in the sequence they are input.
 Duplicate modules are ignored.

 Much like F#, Spiral imposes a top down ordering of the program and modules cannot refer to each other recursively.
-If that functionality is required, it can be achieved using join points and higher order functions, but in general it should not be necessary.
+If that functionality is required, it can be achieved using join points, but in general it should not be necessary.

 This kind of constrained architecture cuts down on circular referencing and encourages purposeful laying out of programs.

 Spiral libraries are (to be) covered in depth in the user guide and the reference.

 ### 3: Loops and Arrays

-(Work in progress)

 #### Loops